inimrod/havoc-shuffle/README.md

        1. ✅ contain in its datum the requesting user's address.
     1. ✅ The assets in the _request utxo_ must all be included the _user output_ sepcified in the redeemer.
     1. ✅ The transaction must be signed either by the requesting user, or by the admin.

+  - Redeemer `Administer`: This is used for handling assets in the vault contract for administrative purposes like combining or splitting utxos, appropriating funds, and similar purposes.

+    1. ✅ The utxo from the `protocol` contract that is consumed in the tx, is returned with no changes.
+    1. ✅ The _config utxo_ should be among the reference inputs (expected, since also required by `vault`).
+    1. ✅ All the input utxos from the `vault` contract must *not* contain a valid `VaultDatum` (meaning they are all owned by the pool only)
+    1. ✅ The transaction must be signed by the protocol admin.

   - Redeemer `SpendBadUtxo`: This is used for consuming spam utxos or any utxos with malformed datum at the `vault` contract.